descentis/kdap/docs/source/usage/tutorial.rst

     knol = kdap.knol()
     knol.get_wiki_article('India',[output_dir])

-will download the full revision history of India article in KnolMl format. kdap makes the data extraction process super simple.
+will download the full revision history of India article in KnolMl format, where output_dir is an optional argument to be provided without the brackets as a string. kdap makes the data extraction process super simple.
 Sampeling dataset from Wikipedia or Stack Exchage requires only a few lines of code.
 For example, suppose you want random five articles from each category of Wikipedia classes::